Rietavas

-The city is famous for building the first power station to produce electricity in Lithuania in 1892.
+The town is famous for building the first power station to produce electricity in Lithuania in 1892.
 The first telephone line in Lithuania was also built here.

 History

 Rietavas was first mentioned in written sources around 1253.
 During the Middle Ages it belonged to Ceklis land.
 Rietavas' eldership was mentioned in 1527.
-Since 1533 Rietavas was known as a city however the city rights were not granted until 1792.
+Since 1533 Rietavas was known as a town however the town rights were not granted until 1792.
 In the 14th and 15th centuries Rietavas was one of the most important defence centres in Samogitia and also a crossing of commercial roads.
+It was located in the Duchy of Samogitia in the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.

-In the 19th century Rietavas was an important educational centre whereas in 1812–1909 it belonged to Ogiński family who loved culture and education.
-In 1835 there was established a hospital and four year later school of parish.
-In 1859 the school of agriculture was established in Rietavas which was closed in 1863.
+In the 19th century Rietavas was an important educational centre as between 1812 and 1909 it belonged to Ogiński family, who loved culture and education.
+In 1835 there was established a hospital and four year later a parish school.
+In 1859 the school of agriculture was established in Rietavas, which was closed in 1863.
 Lithuanian was the official language of this school (there were any other such schools where Lithuanian would be an official language at that time).
 In 1873 current Catholic Church reflecting features of Romanesque Revival architecture was built.

 Rietavas also became an important centre of progressive technologies of that time.
 In 1882 the first telephone line in Lithuania was built.
 It connected Rietavas and Plungė cities.
 In 1892 started to produce electricity the first power station in Lithuania.
 On 17 April 1892 in Easter the first street lights were turned on in Rietavas manor, park and church.

 In 1915 Rietavas was the centre of the county and later on centre of the eldership.
 During the Inter-war period there were established a public library in 1928, a cinema in 1931.